aabtop/vidconf_device/README.md

 Note that NGINX will be installed as a reverse proxy to the Apache Tomcat based Guacamole web app.
 It is configured to run through TLS using a self-signed certificate.
-The assumption here is that the device will only ever be running in an internal network.
+The assumption here is that the device will only ever be running on an internal network.
+Note that [ufw](https://wiki.ubuntu.com/UncomplicatedFirewall) is used to setup a firewall where only ports 443 (for HTTPS) and 22 (SSH) are open.

 You can reboot the device as you wish, all required services will be restarted on bootup.